FEBRUARY

 TOURNOI DE FRANCE

-The 2023 Tournoi de France will be the second edition, to be held in Laval and Angers, France between 15 and 21 February 2023.
+The 2023 Tournoi de France will be the third edition, to be held in Laval and Angers, France between 15 and 21 February 2023.

 The four invited teams France, Norway, Denmark and Uruguay play a round-robin tournament.